elucian/bee/syntax/composite.md

 print size(Person);
 ```

-**Recursive records**
+**Recursive objects**
-We can limit how deep a record become using a directive. "#recursive:100"
+We can limit how deep a structure become using a directive. "#recursive:100"

 ```
 ** example of single recursive node